ddribin/borg-tools/README.md

 ## borg-prune-auto

 Prunes automatically created archives to a policy.
 Automatically created archives have the prefix `{hostname}-auto-`.
+The hostname can be overridden with the `DD_BORG_HOSTNAME` environment variable.

 ## borg-batch-rename